cryptoadvance/specter-desktop/docs/WalletCreationGuide.md

 2. **Running the App**
    - Start the Specter Desktop app.
    - It should automatically detect Bitcoin Core if it's using a default data folder.
    - If not, set rpcuser and rpcpassword in the Bitcoin Core's bitcoin.conf file and directly in the Specter app settings.
-You can [find the Node Connecting Guide](docs/connect-your-node.md).
+You can [find the Node Connecting Guide here](docs/connect-your-node.md).

 3. **Creating a Wallet**
    - In Specter, navigate to the wallet creation section.